What is a mortgage in principle?

 When should I get a mortgage in principle?

-Knowing what you can afford, even just in theory, delivers a huge confidence boost and make you ready to make an offer.
+Knowing what you can afford, even just in theory, delivers a huge confidence boost and make you ready to head back to the estate agent and make an offer.

 Free mortgage advice from AS Mortgages